harshpopat2003/harshpopat2003/README.md

 ### Hi there 👋

+My Name is Harsh Parimal Popat and I am currently studing in IIIT Delhi.

+- 🔭 I’m currently working on enhancing my skills.
+- 🌱 I’m currently learning web development.
+- 👯 I’m looking to collaborate on any interesting CS projects.

 <!--
 **harshpopat2003/harshpopat2003** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.